First Strike (1996 film): Plot

 While following Annie, Jackie gets held up by Jackson, who claims to have a deal with Gregor.
-He also reveals to Jackie that Gregor has secretly put audio bugs in several of the objects the FSB gave him.
-After realizing he has been used by Gregor for nefarious purposes, Jackie decides to return home and write a full report to both of their superiors.
+He also reveals that Gregor has secretly put audio bugs in objects the FSB gave Jackie.
+After realizing he has been used by Gregor, Jackie decides to return home and write a full report to both of their superiors.
 Two men are sent to kill him, and he is framed for the murder of Uncle 7.
-He attempts to clear his name by going to see Annie at the memorial hall, but he is (unsurprisingly) unwelcome, having to fight younger brother Allen Tsui and the family's bodyguards until Jackson arrives to clear Jackie's name.
+He attempts to clear his name by going to see Annie at the memorial hall, but he is unwelcome, having to fight Allen and the family's bodyguards until Jackson arrives to clear Jackie's name.
 Jackson explains that Gregor caught him on a CIA assignment three years before, and forced him to turn into a triple agent: a CIA agent ostensibly turned by the FSB, but in reality serving Gregor's private criminal schemes.

 Gregor uses the nuclear warheads to secure stakes in oil franchises in the Middle East.
 Jackson was trying to get money from Gregor for the warhead.
+However, after overhearing the conversation, Annie believes Jackie was right and blames Jackson for his wrongdoing behind her back.
 Annie, Jackie, and Jackson decide to work together to find Gregor and bring him in.
-Uncle 7's elaborate Chinatown funeral becomes the scene for a complex shootout between the various parties, injuring Jackson as he's caught in an RPG explosion.
-Annie and Jackie attempt to retrieve the stolen warhead from the shark pool (so that they can return it to the police), but Gregor and his men follow them, leading to a climactic confrontation underwater.
-During the fight, Gregor shoots the aquarium tank and shatters the glass, which releases a great white shark into the restaurant area.
+Uncle 7's elaborate Chinatown funeral becomes the scene for a shootout between the various parties, injuring Jackson in the process.
+Annie and Jackie attempt to retrieve the stolen warhead from the shark pool (so that they can return it to the police), but Gregor and his men follow them, leading to a confrontation underwater.
+During it, Gregor shoots the aquarium tank and shatters the glass, which releases a great white shark into the restaurant area.

 During the confusion, Gregor escapes with the warhead and kidnaps Annie to a getaway boat.
 Jackie saves the tourists from the shark and then pursues Gregor.
-While Gregor escapes in the getaway boat, Jackie finds and drives a Mitsubishi FTO display car onto the boat.
-The car pins Gregor, allowing Jackie to successfully retrieve the warhead and save Annie as armed police close in.
-Gregor and Jackson are apprehended by the Australian police and turned over to Russian authorities.
-The case is solved, and Jackie is thanked for his work by the FSB and returns to his work in Hong Kong.
+While Gregor escapes in the getaway boat, Jackie finds and drives a display car onto the boat.
+The car pins Gregor, allowing Jackie to retrieve the warhead and save Annie as armed police close in.
+The Australian police apprehend Gregor and Jackson and turn them over to Russian authorities.
+Jackie is thanked for his work by the FSB and returns to his work in Hong Kong.